|

 Wednesday morning at the end of their sentences, the governor bought forward

-the chaplain Rev. Arthur Pugh and the prison surgeon Mr. J D Williams.
-As was usual with a female execution the press
+chaplain Rev. Arthur Pugh and the prison surgeon Mr. J D Williams.
+As was usual with a female execution the

 A large crowd had gathered outside the